academo/zsh-openrouter-suggest/README.md

 # zsh-ollama-suggest

-AI-powered command suggestions for Zsh using [Ollama](https://ollama.ai/).
-Get real-time, context-aware command suggestions as you type, powered by local large language models.
+Command suggestions for Zsh using [Ollama](https://ollama.ai/).
+Uses local LLMs to suggest commands based on your input, history, and current directory.

 ![Demo](https://github.com/user-attachments/assets/86ab6538-02f6-49d4-ac45-144df403027d)

 ## Features

-- 🤖 Real-time command suggestions using local LLMs via Ollama
-- ⚡️ Asynchronous processing with smart job management
-- 🎯 Context-aware suggestions based on your current input
-- 🎨 Interactive menu with arrow (→) selection indicator
-- ⚙️ Customizable model and server settings
-- 🔍 Optional debug mode with timestamped logging

-## Technical Details

-- Suggestions appear after typing at least 2 characters
-- Maximum of 5 suggestions per query for optimal readability
+- Suggests commands as you type
-- Uses temperature setting of 0.1 for consistent, deterministic suggestions
+- Uses command history and directory contents for context
-- Asynchronous processing with automatic job cancellation for outdated queries
-- Smart retry mechanism for model loading (up to 3 attempts)
+- Processes suggestions asynchronously
+- Two modes: realtime (as you type) or manual (on demand)
+- Configurable settings for model, suggestions, and context

 ## Prerequisites

 - [Zsh](https://www.zsh.org/) shell
 - [Ollama](https://ollama.ai/) installed and running
+- `git` for installation
 - `curl` for API requests
 - `jq` for JSON parsing
+- `ls`, `awk`, `tail`, `head`, `grep` for directory and text processing
 - `zsh-async` (included as submodule)

 ## Installation